Pay Per User vs Pay Per Minute: VoIP Pricing Explained

 You limit your flexibility to manage your system.

-One of the biggest restraints of old phone systems is the inability to make changes yourself.
+One of the biggest limitations of traditional phone systems is the lack of self-service control.
 Everytime you would need to make a change, you’d have to call your service provider.
 And when the customer service isn’t always up to par, that can be a burden.
 Hosted VoIP systems offer more flexibility in that regard, but not when you need a new license every time you want to add a user.
 You want your IT administrator to have easy, remote access to manage your services, including the ability to add users.

-With Telzio, adding users to your system is effortless and instant, and doesn’t cost a thing.
-Not only do you save on VoIP user fees, but you also save time on managing your system.
+With Telzio, adding users is instant, self-managed, and doesn’t come with additional user fees.
+Not only do you save on VoIP user fees, but you also save time on managing your system.*

 You’re paying high end retail prices, when you could be getting wholesale prices.

-As you shop around for business phone systems today, you’ll see that all out-of-the-box VoIP solutions, with the exception of Telzio, charge per user.
+When evaluating business phone systems today, most out-of-the-box VoIP solutions charge per user, with Telzio being a notable exception.
 As you move farther back in the supply chain to programmable VoIP services, the pricing model changes from paying per user, to paying per minute.

-Programmable voice solutions are mostly used by larger enterprises with very specific feature needs.
+Programmable voice solutions are typically used by larger enterprises with highly specific communication and integration needs.
 Enterprises that have the resources to build and host their own telephony infrastructure may find it plausible to source their own minutes in some cases.
 They build their own PBX features and phone extensions as needed.
 Accordingly, programmable solutions offer more wholesale level pricing to these types of customers.

 Typical out-of-the-box solutions on the other hand, bundle business VoIP features together and sell it as a packaged product to an organization, by charging a per user “license fee”.
 This is the most profitable pricing method, given the economies of scale for additional users on a software platform.